Theatre: Coliseum, Charing Cross

 Main Actors: Jimmy Nervo & Teddy Knox, Charlie Naughton and Jimmy Gold.

-This fun theatre programme is for the performance of Emile Littler’s all-star pantomime ‘Humpty Dumpty’ in 1943 at the Coliseum theatre.
+This rare but fun theatre programme is for the performance of Emile Littler’s all-star pantomime ‘Humpty Dumpty’ in 1943 at the Coliseum theatre.

 The cast list is presented across page 2&3 and includes popular performers of the time including; Jimmy Nervo & Teddy Knox, Charlie Naughton and Jimmy Gold.